Book Now

 Cotter Force - another easy walk to a waterfall on the way to Hawes.
 There is a parking area nearby and the walk to the waterfall is flat and a tidy pathway.

-Dent can be got to over what is locally called the Coal Road, passing Garsdale Station.
+Dent can be visited by driving over what is locally called the Coal Road, passing Garsdale Station.
 This is a very scenic route, passes Dent Station and is a very quaint, pretty village, with some lovely cafes and walks.

 Ambleside is about 45 minutes drive but is lovely to visit, has some great eating places, particularly we enjoy Zeffirellis, which has the cinema and vegetarian restaurant and always good food.